mmnowak/mp3_ludido/README.md

 * Three containers of images and text which describe some of the website's features;
 * The containers are clickable links and increase in size on hover;
-* The first container informs user they can add their own occasion or filter activities by existing occasions.
+* The first container informs the user they can add their own occasion or filter activities by existing occasions.
 * It leads to the Occasions page when clicked.
-* The second container informs user they can filter activities by age and learn more about play at each development stage.
+* The second container informs the user they can filter activities by age and learn more about play at each development stage.
 * It leads to the Ages page when clicked.
-* The third container informs user they can add activities to favourites if they have an account.
+* The third container informs the user they can add activities to favourites if they have an account.
 * It leads to the Favourites page if the user is logged in and the Register page if they are not logged in.
 * The images used match the imagery used in the header as well as the colour scheme.